yannickwurm/semi_automated_r_coursework_marking/README.md

 # WARNING

-need to change logic at beginning to use the other download - see #2
+Check naming matches what it did in 2022 - see #2

 # Do the marking within git/code directory